kiannn/AutoVault/README.md

    - Form submissions for adding/editing vehicles use POST requests with server-side validation.
    - The frontend is enhanced with JavaScript for interactivity.
 5. **Validation:**
-   - Validations are performed at field or object levels using `BindingResult` and `jakarta.validation.Valid` for username, password, email addresses, date of birth, purchase dates, car detail fields and document extensions
+   - Validations are performed at field or object levels using `BindingResult` and `jakarta.validation.Valid` for username, password, email addresses, date of birth, purchase dates, car detail fields and document extensions.
 6. **Containerized Deployment:**
    - The application is containerized using **Dockerfile** making it easy to deploy in various environments.